lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 Online and web-based protocols increase our reach geographically and cross-culturally.
 A first impression might be that the online environment increases **access** [@conrad_survey_2007].
 We should probably think twice about this presumption.
 Consider the decades of psychological research based on White, college-educated, males.
 Does the online environment create another strata of privileged research with technology that may not be accessible in terms of both internet/technology as well as capacity/fluency with the tool?
 Additionally, does the way that the survey is promoted result in invitations that only occur within certain segments of the internet?
 If so, the results may not be representative.
 On the other hand, what are the risks of not adopting new technologies before everyone has them.
 Another consideration is cultural and language translation.
 These issues are addressed more completely in the lesson on [invariance testing](#Invariance).

 When paper/pencil measures were administered in face-to-face settings (individually or in auditoriums of students) there was some degree of a **standardized protocol.**  This is lost when surveys are administered online.
 Further, we cannot guarantee *who* is taking the survey.
 Increasingly, when surveys are offered through fee-based programs like mTurk and Prolific, bots have been trained to take the surveys and receive the incentive.
 Survey programs like Qualtrics now offer additional packages to help with security and bot-prevention.
 It is probably also wise to add attention-check items (e.g., "This is an attention check.
 Please answer '3'.").
 Another option is to include a final question that asks the respondent to ensure the integrity of the response.
 An example last item might be, "To what degree is the statement below true of you:  *I read each question/item and provided answers that were true for me*."
-The scaling for this item was a 100 point slider with "Untrue," "Neither true or untrue," and "True".
+The scaling for this item was a 100-point slider with "Untrue," "Neither true or untrue," and "True".

 When respondents are remote, what happens if they have a **negative reaction to the survey**?
-In a face-to-face context, debriefings can occur and referrals can be made.
+In a face-to-face context, debriefings can occur, and referrals can be made.
 IRB committees are likely to consider the degree to which surveys may be upsetting and require resources for referral and assistance in the case of an adverse event.

 **Security of test items** might also be concerning.
 It is inappropriate to use proprietary items without the permission of its author.
 If the security of items is important (e.g., SAT/GRE, intelligence test items, inkblots) because they are central to administration, how can they be protected in the virtual environment?